AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

     ./BandageNG-9eb84c2-x86_64.AppImage load tiny.gfa

 Click the `Drawn graph` button to visualize the graph.
+Click the 'Length Node' button under Node labels feature.

-Select the longest node (it is in the middle) by clicking on it, then click the `Paths...` button to see the paths that pass through the selected node.
+Select the longest node (it is in the middle, 19 bp) by clicking on it, then click the `Paths...` button to see the paths that pass through the selected node.
 Check that the paths displayed are the same as you expect by checking the GFA.
 Any problems?

 <details>